theupdateframework/pep-maximum-security-model/README.rst

-The package manager shipped with CPython (pip) MUST work on non-CPython interpreters and cannot have dependencies that have to be compiled (i.e., the TUF integration MUST NOT require compilation of C extensions in order to verify cryptographic signatures).
-Verification of signatures must be done in Python, and verifying RSA signatures in pure-Python may be impractical due to speed.
-Therefore, PyPI MAY use the `Ed25519`__ signature.  scheme.
+The package manager shipped with CPython (pip) MUST work on non-CPython interpreters and cannot have dependencies that have to be compiled (i.e., the PyPI+TUF integration MUST NOT require compilation of C extensions in order to verify cryptographic signatures).
+Verification of signatures MUST be done in Python, and verifying RSA signatures in pure-Python may be impractical due to speed.
+Therefore, PyPI MAY use the `Ed25519`__ signature scheme.

 __ http://ed25519.cr.yp.to/